camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-configuration.md

 ## Zeebe Elasticsearch or OpenSearch exporter

 :::note
-Please refer to [Supported Environments](../../reference/supported-environments.md#camunda-8-self-managed) to find out which versions of Elasticsearch or OpenSearch are supported in a Camunda 8 Self-Managed setup.
+Refer to [supported environments](../../reference/supported-environments.md#camunda-8-self-managed) to find out which versions of Elasticsearch or OpenSearch are supported in a Camunda 8 Self-Managed setup.
 :::

 For Elasticsearch, Tasklist imports data from Elasticsearch indices created and filled in by [Zeebe Elasticsearch Exporter](https://github.com/camunda-cloud/zeebe/tree/develop/exporters/elasticsearch-exporter). <br/>For OpenSearch, Tasklist imports data from indices created and filled in by the [Zeebe OpenSearch exporter](../zeebe-deployment/exporters/opensearch-exporter.md).

-Therefore, settings for this Elasticsearch or Opensearch connection must be defined and must correspond to the settings on the Zeebe side.
+Therefore, settings for this Elasticsearch or OpenSearch connection must be defined and must correspond to the settings on the Zeebe side.

 ### Settings to connect and import